The well-posedness and scattering theory of nonlinear Schr\"odinger equations on lattice graphs: The existence of solution to generalized DNLS

-As the uniqueness part is a direct consequence of previous section's energy estimates, in this section, we will focus on establishing the local existence of generalized discrete nonlinear Schr\"{o}dinger equation (\ref{nonlinear}) and the global existence of discrete semilinear Schr\"{o}dinger equation (\ref{NLS}) i.e. Theorem \ref{1} and Theorem \ref{2}.
+As the uniqueness is a direct consequence of the previous section's energy estimates, in this section, we will focus on establishing the local existence of generalized DNLS (\ref{nonlinear}) and the global existence of discrete semilinear Schr\"{o}dinger equation (\ref{NLS}) i.e. Theorem \ref{1} and Theorem \ref{2}.

-Before we establish the local existence of generalized discrete nonlinear Schr\"{o}dinger equations, we shall first establish the existence of solution to generalized discrete inhomogeneous Schr\"{o}dinger equation (\ref{generalized}), which is the foundation of essential iteration argument.
-To derive this existence, we need to introduce the concept of weak solution. \begin{defi} $u$ is a weak solution to the equation (\ref{generalized}) with vanishing initial data, if it satisfies the following identity for any $\phi\in C_{0}^{\infty}((0,T)\times \Z^{d})$
+Before we establish the local existence of generalized DNLS, we shall first establish the existence of a solution to generalized discrete inhomogeneous Schr\"{o}dinger equation (\ref{generalized}), which is a foundation of the essential iteration argument.
+To derive this existence, we need to introduce the concept of a weak solution. \begin{defi} $u$ is a weak solution to the equation (\ref{generalized}) with the vanishing initial data, if it satisfies the following identity for any $\phi\in C_{0}^{\infty}((0,T)\times \Z^{d})$